Course Title: Bachelors of Science (Honours) in Property Economics (Part Time)

 Lectures will take place as a full day Friday.

-There is a work place component to this programme and there is a requirement the student is working in the property industry while undertaking this programme.
+There is a work place component to this programme and there is a requirement the student is working in the property industry while undertaking this course.

 On graduation, you may proceed to postgraduate studies leading to the award of MSc, MPhil or PhD at research institutes and universities worldwide.